openprovider/Openprovider-WHMCS-domains/docs/associate_tags_with_customers.md

-Coming soon!! this will be included in version 3.5 of the module

 # Send custom emails to different clients with tags

 The Openprovider whitelabel email functionality is a powerful tool which allows you to send custom emails to clients and end users with any design and branding you choose.
 From the [settings page](https://cp.openprovider.eu/account/overview-configuration.php) in you account, you can see all the emails which can be customized.